thelasttoto/dir/sdk/dir-js/README.md

-# Directory Python SDK
+# Directory JavaScript SDK

 ## Overview

-Dir Python SDK provides a simple way to interact with the Directory API.
+Dir JavaScript SDK provides a simple way to interact with the Directory API.
-It allows developers to integrate and use Directory functionality from their Python applications with ease.
+It allows developers to integrate and use Directory functionality from their applications with ease.
+The SDK supports both JavaScript and TypeScript applications.

+**Note for users:** The SDK is intended for use in Node.js applications and will not work in Web applications.

 ## Features

-The Directory Python SDK provides comprehensive access to all Directory APIs with a simple, intuitive interface:
+The Directory SDK provides comprehensive access to all Directory APIs with a simple, intuitive interface:

 ### **Store API**
 - **Record Management**: Push records to the store and pull them by reference